Matleo/MLPython2Java/Maschine Learning/RandomForest/IaaS/README.md

 	clf = pickle.load("export.pkl")
 ```

-Since serializing a big Random Forest can take a long time, I used the `sklearn.externals.joblib` for my example, which uses `pickle` itself, but can serialize `numpy` arrays quicker.
+Since serializing a big Random Forest can take a long time, I used the `sklearn.externals.joblib` for my example, which uses `pickle` internally, but can serialize `numpy` arrays a bit quicker.
 You can use this module just like `pickle`:
 ```python
 	joblib.dump(clf, "export.pkl") #save
 	...